 Why We Don't Build Helically Wound Antennas for 40m

-When it comes to compact antennas for the 40 meter band, many amateurs consider helically wound verticals due to their reduced size.
-However, at RF.Guru, we deliberately choose not to build or recommend helically wound designs for this band.
-Here's why.
+When it comes to compact antennas for the 40 meter band, many amateurs consider helically wound verticals because they can make a physically short antenna resonate.
+At RF.Guru, we generally choose not to build or recommend highly shortened helically wound designs for 40 m when better-performing alternatives are practical.
+Here’s why.

 Efficiency Losses